-- Named parties of the Recommendation #91 working group continue to meet frequently since the Inquest Recommendations were released and continue to work steadily towards the implementation of this critical Recommendation. - Progress on subsections is as follows: - i) - NNEC has successfully implemented our own new and improved Missing Student Protocol Guide to be utilized in the event there is a missing student. - NNEC continues to work with the working group to review and discuss best practices for locating missing students. - The status of this subsection is complete.
+- NNEC has successfully implemented our own new and improved Missing Student Protocol Guide to be utilized in the event there is a missing student. - NNEC continues to work with the working group to review and discuss best practices for locating missing students. - The status of this subsection is complete.

-The Open House and Media Launch for the "Am I Missing Campaign" that was created by the working group took place on June 26th, 2018 at the Brodie Street Thunder Bay Public Library.
-A short video and post cards were presented at the Open House which were utilized to spread awareness about the importance of reporting missing person's matters to police without delay.
+- The Open House and Media Launch for the "Am I Missing Campaign" that was created by the working group took place on June 26th, 2018 at the Brodie Street Thunder Bay Public Library.
+A short video and post cards were presented at the Open House which were utilized to spread awareness about the importance of reporting missing person's matters to police without delay. - Post-cards were translated into Ojibwae, Cree, and Oji-Cree and circulated throughout our remote Northern communities.

-- Post-cards were translated into Ojibwae, Cree, and Oji-Cree and circulated throughout our remote Northern communities. - Each of the parties involved with the Recommendation have helped to share the cost of this campaign. - A second wave of postcards as well as a revamped social media campaign took place on September 10th, 2019.
-Moving forward, the working group is looking to spread this message into other catchment areas, including but not limited to Sioux Lookout and Dryden. - The status of this subsection is complete. - iii) - Consent forms for the release of crucial information about students as well as additional student information forms have been drafted and approved by our Board of Directors and Legal Counsel - These forms will continue to be utilized for the collection of crucial student information. - The status of this subsection is complete. - iv) - TBPS have developed a guide to addressing "Missing Persons & Social Media: Limiting Misinformation & Protecting the Privacy of Missing Persons".
-This guide is posted on the TBPS website and will continue to be utilized by NNEC to ensure that we are undertaking best practices when it comes to developing policy and procedures around the use of social media in missing persons cases. - NNEC has policies and procedures in place for utilizing social media when there is a missing student. - The status of this subsection is complete. - V) - $\circ$ The working group has discussed the usage and approaches to press releases. - The status of this subsection is complete. - vi) - The working group has discussed best practices to facilitate interviews of young people in exigent, non-criminal, circumstances.
-The working group has also discussed best practices to facilitate interviews in exigent, non-criminal, matters with individuals of any age who may be unfamiliar or uncomfortable dealing with individuals in positions of authority. - The status of this subsection is complete.
+- Each of the parties involved with the Recommendation have helped to share the cost of this campaign. - A second wave of postcards as well as a revamped social media campaign took place on September 10th, 2019. - On January 13th, 2021, a third push was made to help spread awareness about the "Am I Missing?" campaign in the Dryden and Sioux Lookout areas in partnership with Nishnawbe Aski Police Service, Ontario Provincial Police, and our other Inquest partners. - The status of this subsection is complete. - iii) - Consent forms for the release of crucial information about students as well as additional student information forms have been drafted and approved by our Board of Directors and Legal Counsel - These forms will continue to be utilized for the collection of crucial student information. - The status of this subsection is complete. - iv) - TBPS have developed a guide to addressing "Missing Persons & Social Media: Limiting Misinformation & Protecting the Privacy of Missing Persons".
+This guide is posted on the TBPS website and will continue to be utilized by NNEC to ensure that we are undertaking best practices when it comes to developing policy and procedures around the use of social media in missing persons cases. - NNEC has policies and procedures in place for utilizing social media when there is a missing student. - The status of this subsection is complete. - V) - The working group has discussed the usage and approaches to press releases. - The status of this subsection is complete. - vi) - The working group has discussed best practices to facilitate interviews of young people in exigent, non-criminal, circumstances.
+The working group has also discussed best practices to facilitate interviews in exigent, non-criminal, matters with individuals of any age who may be unfamiliar or uncomfortable dealing with individuals in positions of authority.

+• The status of this subsection is complete.

-- NNEC has developed an Internal Search Plan that has been approved by the Board of Directors and Legal Counsel. - This plan will continue to help NNEC to set out a clear supervisory structure that will ensure that the search plan is properly executed.
-It will help to inform NNEC staff about proper communication with family members, how to handle confidential information, proper management of search party volunteers and will help to illustrate best practices while carrying out search parties; including but not limited to the preservation of evidence. - This document includes flow charts in the case of a missing student at either DFCHS or PFFNHS, so that in the event that someone is new to a position or acting for the time being, there is a clear course of action that will be apparent (i.e. acting Executive Director, acting Principal, etc.) - The status of this subsection is complete.
+- NNEC has developed an Internal Search Plan that has been approved by the Board of Directors and Legal Counsel. - This plan continues to help NNEC to set out a clear supervisory structure that will ensure that the search plan is properly executed.
+It helps to inform NNEC staff about proper communication with family members, how to handle confidential information, proper management of search party volunteers and how to illustrate best practices while carrying out search parties; including but not limited to the preservation of evidence. - This document includes flow charts in the case of a missing student at either DFCHS or PFFNHS, so that in the event that someone is new to a position or acting for the time being, there is a clear course of action that will be apparent (i.e. acting Executive Director, acting Principal, etc.) - The status of this subsection is complete.